-Operating the interferometer at their design sensitivities will allow us to probe for a wide variety of stationary signals like, signatures of quantised space-time, scalar field dark matter candidates and stochastic and continuous gravitational waves.
-Achieving high circulating powers in the interferometers will also aid in understanding the technical needs, especially in the context of limiting thermal noises, for the development and operation of next generation of long baseline, high power gravitational wave detectors.
+Operating the interferometers at their design sensitivities will allow us to probe for a wide variety of stationary signals like, signatures of quantised space-time, scalar field dark matter candidates and stochastic and continuous gravitational waves.
+Achieving high circulating powers in the interferometers will also aid in understanding the technical needs, especially in the context of limiting thermal noises, for the development and operation next generation of long-baseline, high-power gravitational wave detectors.

 The authors are grateful for the support from the Science and Technology Facilities Council (STFC) Grants No. ST/T006331/1. and No. ST/W006456/1 for the Quantum Technologies for the Fundamental Physics program, and the Leverhulme Trust, Grant No. RPG-2019-022.
 HV is funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2123 QuantumFrontiers – 390837967.
 AP would like to thank STFC studentship Grant No. ST/W507374/1 and Cardiff University for providing support for the research work done.